xymaxim/ytpb/README.rst

 *Ytpb* is a playback for YouTube live streams written in Python.
 It lets you go back to past moments beyond the limits of the web player.
-You can keep selected moments by downloading excerpts or play them instantly (without downloading) in your video player via MPEG-DASH.
+You can keep selected moments by downloading excerpts or play them instantly in your video player via MPEG-DASH.

 **Features**